 And we can begin to see clearly just how young our North American holiday of All Hollows Eve really is.
 In less than a century Halloween has come to be the symbol of all things spooky fun here, whether you celebrate in costume trick or treating or just decorating your lawn and home for said trick or treaters, or sit in all evening watching horror movies or TV specials, Halloween has today become the cultural equivalent of Edgar Allan Poe if he had run for POTUS.

-For me personally, it started with those wonderful pumpkin pails from McDonald's in 1986 that my mom would take my sister and me to get in October at the McD's down the street.
+For me personally, Halloween started with those wonderful pumpkin pails from McDonald's in 1986 that my mom would take my sister and me to get in October at the McD's down the street.
 Or maybe it was the haunted house in the old school across the street from this McDonald's...
 Or just dressing up as Dracula in the late-'80s.
 Or staying up late and watching scary movies on TV when my mom went to bed.
 All of these things imprinted Halloween on my young and growing mind to where today it's a complete addiction year-round.

 Comments